joanalnu/pymas/1_christmas_greeting_generator/GUIDE.md

 Call it `greeting_generator.py`.

-## Step 2: Create a list with some holiday greetings
+## Step 2: Create a List with Some Holiday Hreetings

 ```python
 greetings = [